GalinaBujurdzhieva/ReactProject/README.md

 &emsp;**About us** - more detailed description of the fitness, trainers info and link to Register page;

-&emsp;**Classes&Services** - additional information for the courses offered, timetable of the courses with trainers and again link to Register page;
+&emsp;**Classes&Services** - additional information for the courses offered, timetable of the courses with trainers, where you can take a look at all courses of the week or choose a specific one and be aware of its timetable and again link to Register page;

 &emsp;**Blog** - latest 3 blogs with link to all blogs;

-&emsp;**Contact** - form for inquiries and Google Map;
+&emsp;**Contact** - form for inquiries for unregistered users and Google Map;

 &emsp;**Register and Login**.